varunkumardev/amitmerchant1990.github.io/README.md

 The sourcecode of [amitmerchant.com](https://www.amitmerchant.com)
 ==========================

 This is the codebase of my [personal blog](https://www.amitmerchant.com).
 It's built upon [Jekyll](https://jekyllrb.com/) and using a theme called [Reverie](https://github.com/amitmerchant1990/reverie).
-I'll try to update it every now and then.

-Suggestions are welcomed!
+Suggestions of all kind are welcomed!

 **Warning**: This content has my copyright.
 You are _not_ welcome to copy and use this content on your own website.
 There's no reason to do so: write your own content.